Lehigh and Mahanoy Railroad

-The Lehigh and Mahanoy Railroad, originally the Quakake Railroad (pronounced quake-ache), was a rail line connecting Black Creek Junction, in the Lehigh Valley, with Quakake, Delano, and Mount Carmel.
-Opened from Black Creek Junction to Quakake in 1858 and to Mount Carmel in 1860, it allowed anthracite coal mined along the line and bridge traffic to move east towards New York City.
-After 1866, it was merged into the Lehigh Valley Railroad to become its Mahanoy Branch.
+The Lehigh and Mahanoy Railroad, originally the Quakake Railroad (pronounced quake-ache), was a rail line connecting Black Creek Junction in the Lehigh Valley region of eastern Pennsylvania with Quakake, Delano, and Mount Carmel.
+Opened from Black Creek Junction to Quakake in 1858 and to Mount Carmel in 1860, it allowed anthracite coal mined along the line and bridge traffic to be transported east tos New York City.
+After 1866, it was merged into the Lehigh Valley Railroad and named Mahanoy Branch.

 History

-The Quakake Railroad was chartered on April 25, 1857 to build a connection between the Beaver Meadow Railroad (later the Lehigh Valley Railroad's Hazleton Branch) at Black Creek Junction, where Quakake Creek empties into Black Creek and the Catawissa, Williamsport and Erie Railroad between its two summit tunnels in Rush Township, Schuylkill County, Pennsylvania (Lofty Tunnel and Ryan's Tunnel).
-The CW&E's predecessor, the Little Schuylkill and Susquehanna Railroad, had graded this route as its Quakake or Lehigh Branch and opened most of it for traffic in 1840 (the only part of the LS&S to operate), but abandoned it after a flood devastated the Beaver Meadow Railroad in January 1841.
-The Quakake Railroad's charter allowed it to occupy that grade with the consent of the CW&E. The construction of the Quakake Railroad was supported by the CW&E, the Beaver Meadow, and the Lehigh Valley Railroads, as its completion allowed coal traffic from the CW&E to travel over the latter two railroads to New York City.
+The Quakake Railroad was chartered on April 25, 1857 to build a connection between the Beaver Meadow Railroad, later the Lehigh Valley Railroad's Hazleton Branch, at Black Creek Junction, where Quakake Creek empties into Black Creek and the Catawissa, Williamsport and Erie Railroad between its two summit tunnels in Rush Township, Pennsylvania at Lofty Tunnel and Ryan's Tunnel.
+The CW&E's predecessor, the Little Schuylkill and Susquehanna Railroad, graded this route as its Quakake or Lehigh Branch and opened most of it for traffic in 1840.
+It was the only part of the LS&S to operate, but was abandoned it after a flood devastated the Beaver Meadow Railroad in January 1841.
+The Quakake Railroad's charter allowed it to occupy that grade with the consent of the CW&E.

+Quakake Railroad's construction was supported by the CW&E, the Beaver Meadow, and the Lehigh Valley Railroads.
+Its completion allowed coal to be transported from the CW&E to travel over the latter two railroads to New York City.
 The original LS&S grading used an inclined plane to connect the later CW&E main line, on the mountainside between the two tunnels, with the Quakake Branch in the valley below.
 However, that plan and the inclined plane were abandoned prior to completion of the Quakake Railroad, and instead the junction was moved to the south to Quakake Junction, near Tamanend.
 The full line opened on August 25, 1858 from Black Creek Junction on the Beaver Meadow Railroad west to Quakake Junction on the CW&E, and was at first operated by that railroad.

 A charter supplement issued on March 22, 1859 allowed the Quakake Railroad to extend its line westerly into the headwaters of Mahanoy Creek and down the stream or up its branches "as far as may be expedient", and build branches of up to 10 miles to coal mines.
 Under this authority, the Quakake built an extension in 1860 via Delano to Mount Carmel, where it connected to the Northern Central Railway's Shamokin Valley and Pottsville Railroad.
 Another charter supplement on March 21, 1860 allowed it to buy its roadbed from the CW&E, which was then being foreclosed and reorganized as the Catawissa Railroad.